Some wounds don't have words.

 EXPRESSIVE THERAPY AND SANDPLAY

 Expressive Therapy — Image-making, drawing, and symbol work that bypass the rationalising mind to surface what's pressing to be expressed.
-The image often arrives before the explanation — especially for early childhood material that was never given language.

 About Shifan